 - 1. From Samasthiti, inhale place left hand on waist and with the right hand catch the right big toe.
 If possible straighten both knees and spine (if not possible to straighten right knee then hold toe with knee bent).
-If you are new to this posture stay here, if you can go further, exhale and touch your chin to your shin.
-Hold 5 breaths. - Inhale stand up straight, exhale take your leg to the side keeping (if possible) the arm, leg, and spine straight.
-Turn gaze over left shoulder.
+If you are new to this posture stay here, if you can go further, exhale and touch your chin toward your shin.
+Hold 5 breaths. - 2.
+Inhale stand up straight, exhale take your leg to the side and head in opposite direction, if possible keep the arm, leg, and spine straight.
+Gaze over left shoulder.
 Hold 5 breaths. - 3.
-Inhaling bring the leg to center, exhale touch the nose to the knee, inhale stand up straight, release leg with both hands on waist hold leg up as high as possible for 5 breaths (toes point). - 4.
+Inhaling bring the leg and head to center, exhale touch the chin toward the knee, inhale stand up straight, release leg with both hands on waist hold leg up as high as possible for 5 breaths (toes point). - 4.
 Exhale to Samasthiti.